kenzym04/DigiLend/README.md

 5. Run with the server of your choice e.g. Glasfish, Tomcat etc.

-## Completed specifications for the project
+## Completed specifications for the project:
 -------------------------------------------

 1. A lending microservice has been designed